-Juliana Chen is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy analyst at RAND.
-She earned a master's degree in environmental management with a concentration in environmental economics and policy from Duke University and a B.A. in physics and economics from the University of Chicago.
+Juliana Chen is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
+She earned a master’s degree in environmental management with a concentration in environmental economics and policy from Duke University and a B.A. in physics and economics from the University of Chicago.

 Prior to joining Pardee RAND, she worked for five years as a researcher at international development organizations in Washington, D.C.
 She was a consultant in the World Bank’s Water and Sanitation Program, where she evaluated the economic and health impacts of a global hygiene and sanitation intervention on early childhood development.
 She was also a research fellow in the Inter-American Development Bank’s research department, where she worked on randomized controlled trials of education interventions in Latin America and developed a structural economic model of child care markets in the U.S. Her research interests include women and children, economic development, education, environmental health, and Latin America.